HendEmad/Problem-Solving/level 2/leetcode/02- nonLinear-dataStructures/Binary tree III.md

     void dfs(TreeNode* root, int currentDepth, int targetDepth, int val) {
         if (root == nullptr) return;

-        // Check if the current depth is the one just above the target depth if (currentDepth == targetDepth - 1) {
+        if (currentDepth == targetDepth - 1) {
             TreeNode* leftSubTree = root->left;
             TreeNode* rightSubTree = root->right;

-            // Create new nodes to be inserted TreeNode* leftNewNode = new TreeNode(val);
+            TreeNode* leftNewNode = new TreeNode(val);
             TreeNode* rightNewNode = new TreeNode(val);

-            // Insert the new nodes
             root->left = leftNewNode;
             root->right = rightNewNode;

-            // Attach the original subtrees to the new nodes leftNewNode->left = leftSubTree;
+            leftNewNode->left = leftSubTree;
             rightNewNode->right = rightSubTree;

             return;
         }

-        // Continue to traverse the tree
         dfs(root->left, currentDepth + 1, targetDepth, val);
         dfs(root->right, currentDepth + 1, targetDepth, val);
     }

     TreeNode* addOneRow(TreeNode* root, int val, int depth) {
-        // Special case: if the new row needs to be added at the root if (depth == 1) {
+        if (depth == 1) {
             TreeNode* newNode = new TreeNode(val);
             newNode->left = root;
             return newNode;
         }

-        // Use DFS to add the row at the correct depth dfs(root, 1, depth, val);
+        dfs(root, 1, depth, val);
         return root;
     }